-This study examines selected state and regional programs in order to identify best practices with regard to their goals, structures, instruments, modes of operation, synergies across private and public programs, funding mechanisms and levels, and evaluation efforts.
-The committee will review selected state and regional efforts to capitalize on federal and state investments in areas of critical national needs.
-This review will include both efforts to strengthen existing industries as well as specific new technology focus areas such as nanotechnology, stem cells, and energy in order to better understand program goals, challenges, and accomplishments.
+This study examined selected state and regional programs in order to identify best practices with regard to their goals, structures, instruments, modes of operation, synergies across private and public programs, funding mechanisms and levels, and evaluation efforts.
+The committee reviewed selected state and regional efforts to capitalize on federal and state investments in areas of critical national needs.
+This review included both efforts to strengthen existing industries as well as specific new technology focus areas such as nanotechnology, stem cells, and energy in order to better understand program goals, challenges, and accomplishments.

-The committee will convene a series of public meetings and fourteen symposia involving responsible local, state, and federal officials and other stakeholders.
-These meetings and symposia will enable an exchange of views, information, experience, and analysis to identify best practice in the range of programs and incentives adopted.
-Ten symposium summaries will be prepared.
-Drawing from discussions at these symposia, fact-finding meetings, and commissioned analyses of existing state and regional programs and technology focus areas, the committee will subsequently produce a final report with findings and recommendations focused on lessons, issues, and opportunities for complementary U.S. policies created by these state and regional initiatives.
+The committee convened a series of public meetings and fourteen symposia involving responsible local, state, and federal officials and other stakeholders.
+These meetings and symposia enabled an exchange of views, information, experience, and analysis to identify best practice in the range of programs and incentives adopted.
+Ten symposium summaries were prepared.
+Drawing from discussions at these symposia, fact-finding meetings, and commissioned analyses of existing state and regional programs and technology focus areas, the committee subsequently produced a final report with findings and recommendations focused on lessons, issues, and opportunities for complementary U.S. policies created by these state and regional initiatives.

 Meeting 10 - 04/25/2011

 Meeting 9 - 01/13/2011

 Meeting 4 - 04/23/2009

 University of Arkansas at Little Rock